apache/spark/airflow/ui/docs/CONTRIBUTING.md

 If you're new to modern frontend development or parts of our stack, you may want to check out these resources to understand our codebase:

-- Typescript is an extension of javascript to add type-checking to our app.
+- TypeScript is an extension of javascript to add type-checking to our app.
 Files ending in `.ts` or `.tsx` will be type-checked.
 Check out the [handbook](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html) for an introduction or feel free to keep this [cheatsheet](https://github.com/typescript-cheatsheets/react) open while developing.

 - React powers our entire app so it would be valuable to learn JSX, the html-in-js templates React utilizes.
 Files that contain JSX will end in `.tsx` instead of `.ts`.
 Check out their official [tutorial](https://reactjs.org/tutorial/tutorial.html#overview) for a basic overview.